 The major benefits of property in Tafira are its proximity to Las Palmas, the fact that it has lots of proper houses with gardens, the rural surroundings, and the quiet atmosphere.
 At 250-400 metres above sea level, Tafira is also low enough to remain warm throughout the year.

 That said, you are only a few minutes drive or bus ride from the bars and restaurants at Monte Lentiscal.
-Tafira is well connected to Las Palmas via local buses and roads.
+Tafira is also well connected to Las Palmas via local buses and roads.

 The Tafira property market and prices